solana-labs/solana-program-library/docs/src/stake-pool.md

 ## Operation

-A stake pool manager creates a stake pool, and the staker includes validators that will receive delegations from the pool by adding "validator stake accounts" to the pool.
+A stake pool manager creates a stake pool, and the staker includes validators that will receive delegations from the pool by adding "validator stake accounts" to the pool using the `add-validator` instruction.
+In this command, the stake pool creates a new stake account and delegates it to the desired validator.

 At this point, users can participate with deposits.
-They can directly deposit SOL into the stake pool's reserve account, to be redistributed by the staker.
+They can directly deposit SOL into the stake pool using the `deposit-sol` instruction.
+Within this instruction, the stake pool will move SOL into the pool's reserve account, to be redistributed by the staker.

 Alternatively, users can deposit a stake account into the pool.
 To do this, they must delegate a stake account to the one of the validators in the stake pool.
+If the stake pool has a preferred deposit validator, the user must delegate their stake to that validator's vote account.

-Once it's active, the user can deposit their stake into the pool.
+Once the stake becomes active, which happens at the following epoch boundary (maximum 2 days), the user can deposit their stake into the pool using the `deposit-stake` instruction.

 In exchange for their deposit (SOL or stake), the user receives SPL tokens representing their fractional ownership in pool.
 A percentage of the rewards